CORE-3D: Context-aware Open-vocabulary Retrieval by Embeddings in 3D: Related Work

 \subsection{Foundation Models for Vision--Language Alignment}

 Large-scale vision--language models have become the cornerstone of open-vocabulary perception.
 Contrastive pretraining approaches such as CLIP \citep{radford2021clip} learn aligned image and text embeddings from massive web corpora, enabling zero-shot classification, retrieval, and multimodal reasoning without task-specific finetuning.
-Building on this paradigm, ALIGN \citep{jia2021align} and Florence \citep{yuan2021florence} improved representation quality, while region-level extensions such as GLIP \citep{li2022glip} and GroupViT \citep{xu2022groupvit} extended open-vocabulary capabilities to detection and segmentation.
-Subsequently, BLIP \citep{li2022blip} and BLIP-2 \citep{li2023blip2} enhanced grounding and enabled integration with large language models.
-Also, OVSeg \citep{liang2023ovseg} addresses the CLIP bottleneck in two-stage segmentation by finetuning on masked regions and introducing mask prompt tuning.
-These models provide rich semantic embeddings that are widely adopted as the backbone for open-vocabulary 2D and 3D pipelines.
+Building on this paradigm, ALIGN \citep{jia2021align} and Florence \citep{yuan2021florence} improved representation quality.
+Subsequently, OVSeg \citep{liang2023ovseg} addresses the CLIP bottleneck in two-stage segmentation by finetuning on masked regions and introducing mask prompt tuning.
+But even this pipeline can not fully resolve the problem of generating highly enriched embeddings for 2D masks.